-Prior to joining Dunkin’ Brands, Brandy had 13 years of experience in the restaurant industry with a focus in marketing.
-She moved to Atlanta from Florida a few years ago for a job and was happy in the role when Dunkin’ Brands Recruiter Lori Marini reached out in December 2018.
-Here’s how her experience led her to Dunkin’ Brands:
+Prior to joining Dunkin’, Blackwell had 14 years of experience in the restaurant industry with a focus in marketing.
+A few years prior to taking the Dunkin’ job, she moved to Atlanta from Florida for a job and was happy in the role when Dunkin’ Talent Acquisition Manager Lori Marini reached out in December 2018.

-Q: Why did you take the call from Dunkin’ Brands?
+Q: Why did you take the call from Dunkin’?

-A: Much like Atlanta (I had only been there a couple of years), I didn’t think New England was for me, so I politely declined Lori's invitation to interview for the role.
-A few weeks later, she followed up and suggested I reconsider and, at a minimum, have a call with one of Dunkin’ Brands marketing leads to learn more.
-Lori spoke highly of Stephanie Meltzer-Paul (Dunkin’ Brands Vice President of Digital Marketing) as a new leader in the company and said the call would take just 30 minutes.
+A: Much like Atlanta - I had only been there a couple of years - I didn’t think New England was for me, so I politely declined Lori's invitation to interview for the role.
+A few weeks later, she followed up and suggested I reconsider and, at a minimum, have a call with one of Dunkin’s marketing leads to learn more.
+Lori spoke highly of Stephanie Meltzer-Paul (Senior Vice President of Dunkin’ Digital Marketing) as a new leader in the company and said the call would take just 30 minutes.
 I thought to myself, “OK, what could it hurt?”
-Lori was very convincing during our conversations!
+Lori was very convincing during our conversations.

-Q: How did the conversation with Stephanie go?
+Q: How did the conversation with Meltzer-Paul go?

 A: It went really well!
 Stephanie spoke a lot about the opportunity to build something from the ground up and that she was looking for someone with experience who could bring a fresh perspective to the role.
-It sounded like a great opportunity and I got really excited about the ability to carve out my own path and influence the landscape of what delivery and catering would look like for Dunkin' Brands.
-Beyond that, Stephanie spoke a lot about her experience with the company and the culture.
+It sounded like a great opportunity and I got really excited about the ability to carve out my own path and influence the landscape of what digital off-premise would look like for Dunkin'.
+Beyond that, Stephanie spoke a lot about her experience with the brand and the culture.
 It all sounded really appealing to me.

-Q: What else during the interview process made Dunkin’ Brands feel like a fit for you?
+Q: What else during the interview process made Dunkin’ feel like a fit for you?

-Q: When was the moment you knew you wanted to work at Dunkin’ Brands?
+Q: When was the moment you knew you wanted to work at Dunkin’?

-Q: After receiving and accepting the offer (congrats!), what was the transition like moving to New England?
+Q: After receiving and accepting the offer, what was the transition like moving to New England?

-A: The transition up to Boston was so seamless and Dunkin’ Brands really did a great job helping me through the company’s relocation program.
-What really impressed me about the relocation program was that the company just didn’t give me a check and left me to figure the rest out on my own.
-Instead, everything from packing, moving, temporary housing, and storage was taken care of.
+A: The transition up to Boston was so seamless and Dunkin’ really did a great job helping me.
 It really felt like every aspect of my needs were being taken care of; a turn-key transition if you will.
-And the reimbursement was quick, which was great.
+The reimbursement was quick, too, which was great.
 They offered me a lot of flexibility and a great work-life balance while I moved and got my life situated.

 Q: What was most memorable about your first day?